jiaola/jiaola.github.io/_posts/2016/2016-03-26-a-java-based-tool-for-downloading-a-directory-in-any-github-repository.md

 <!-- more -->

 The package is called GitDownloader.
+It uses [the GitHub API](https://developer.github.com/v3/) to recursively get the contents of a directory and download them to a local directory.
 The code is in [a GitHub repository](https://github.com/jiaola/gitdownloader).
+You may download [release 1.0](https://github.com/jiaola/gitdownloader/releases/tag/1.0) at [https://github.com/jiaola/gitdownloader/releases/download/1.0/gitdownloader-1.0.tar.gz]

 To use it, simply run the following from command line.
 It needs Java 8.

 ```
 java -jar gitdownloader.jar <URL> <DIR>